 I used some of my larger rolls of washi to layout the placement for each dowel.

 Using the washi rolls as a rough guide, use your speed square to mark the centers of each roll.
 That’s where you’ll place the dowels.

 Using a small bit, drill some pilot holes where you made your marks.
+One of my friends works in the construction industry as a mason so I was actually able to borrow some of his masonry drill bits for this project.
 These pilot holes will help prevent your wood from splitting when you insert the screws.
 Tip: place the edge of your wooden base over the edge of your work table as you drill to prevent drilling into your work area.

 Once you’ve made the pilot holes in your base, you’ll need to do the same with your dowels.
 Carefully drill 2 inch deep pilot holes into the cut ends of each dowel.